bang/json-conf-autoref/README.md

         "path1":"/first/path"
         ,"path2":"/second/path"
     }
-    ,"refer-test":$paths
+    ,"refer-test":${paths}
 }
 ```

-This crashes because breaks the fourth rule defined on *Intro* section: '*References must **always**  "point" to simple values( strings, numbers etc) and never other structures( common lists or indexed lists knowing in Python as dictionaries ) or just another reference(Ex: $some-reference)*'
+This crashes because breaks the rules defined on *Intro* section

 Since the reference `$paths` doesn't points to a simple value but to an sub-structure, this can't be used as a reference.
 So, crashes!